kensanata/oddmu/README.md

 The wiki lists no recent changes.
 The expectation is that the people that care were involved in the discussions beforehand.

-The wiki also produces no feed.
-The assumption is that announcements are made on social media: blogs, news aggregators, discussion forums, the fediverse, but humans.

 This wiki uses a [Markdown
 library](https://github.com/gomarkdown/markdown) to generate the web pages from Markdown.
 There are two extensions Oddmu adds to the